 Drainage.
 Drainage design and improvements shall be in accordance with the Bryan/College Station Unified Stormwater Design Guidelines.

-Flood Study.
-The upper reaches of the FEMA-designated Burton Creek Tributary C watercourse is not adequately mapped.
-A flood study, extended from existing study limits through the subject property, to establish floodway and floodplain will be required for this development.
-This study is not required to be approved by FEMA prior to start of construction; however a certificate of occupancy shall not be issued until approval and adoption by FEMA.

 Drainage Report.
 A Drainage Report that fully documents the plan and facilities for managing storm flow of this development project will be required.
 This Drainage Report shall identify and address the issues related to development.
 These include, but are not limited to the attenuation of pre versus post developed flows (detention), erosion due to concentration of flows, and site to site drainage with adjacent properties.
 This will include the subject property, above-project areas, and along downstream conveyance area.

 Permitting.
 Coordination and permitting of stormwater matters must be addressed.
 This is to include any specialized coordination that has occurred or is planned with other entities (local, state, or federal).
 This may include agencies such as the Texas Commission for Environmental Quality, the US Army Corps of Engineers, the US Environmental Protection Agency, et al. Mention must be made of any permits, agreements, or understandings that pertain to the project.